TranPhucVinh/C/Kernel/README.md

 The **Linux kernel** is the lowest level of software running on a Linux system.
 It is charged with managing the hardware, running user programs, and maintaining the overall security and integrity of the whole system.

+Tasks performed by the kernel:

+* Process scheduling
+* Memory management
+* Provision of a file system
+* Creation and termination of processes
+* Access to devices
+* Networking
+* Provision of a system call application programming interface (API)

 **KBuild** is the build system used by the Linux kernel.

 For bootloader and the Linux booting process, check [Linux bootloader document](Linux%20bootloader.md)